Help with phonics

 Phonics is simply the system of relationships between letters and sounds in a language.
 When your child learns that the letter B has the sound of 'b' or your older child learns that "tion" sounds like 'shun', they are learning phonics.

-At Northaw School we use the 'Letters and Sounds' phonic programme.
+At Northaw School we use the 'Letters and Sounds' and Jolly Phonics phonic programmes.

 Why is phonics important?